henry-hz/erlang-trader/README.md

 You can easily configure nodes to run in separate machines, so the Technical Analysis calculations could be done in other machines, and strategies only subscribes to receive signals.

+For the first phase of the erlang-trader, the focus is (and can't be other) to train ourselves on "how does a flexible financial message based framework should be ?", but once we have it running, and more important, people feel that is fun to write strategies on it, we should go deep on the optimization level.

 The "Services" I suggest from this begining (Every service should be an OTP application).

 1. Fix 4.4 Market Data Reader (we can do 1 process per instrument)